WalletScrutiny/WalletScrutinyCom/_android/com.counos.md

 icon: com.counos.png
 bugbounty:
 verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-05
+date: 2021-05-25
 reviewStale: true
 signer:
 reviewArchive:

 providerTwitter: counoscoin
-providerLinkedIn: 11734790
+providerLinkedIn: counosplatform
 providerFacebook: CounosPlatform
 providerReddit:

 redirect_from:
-  - /com.counos/
 ---

 Nothing in the description hints at this app being non-custodial.

-On the website the section about the Android wallet reads:
+On the website

-> In addition to creating a user account and a password, the users can use the biometric parameters such as fingerprint sensor and face recognition sensor for the two-stage entrance to the wallet.
-Counos wallet is able to support a wide range of valid global cryptocurrencies from Counos Coin, and Counos Cash to Bitcoin and Ethereum.
-Through creating a unique address for the wallet and also generating QR codes, the users can comfortably do all their transfers via the Counos Android wallet.

-which certainly is no statement towards the wallet being non-custodial.
-As a custodial wallet it is **not verifiable**.
+[the section about the mobile wallet](https://www.counos.io/counos-mobile-wallet-tutorial) explains in cumbersome ways how to migrate between security features but doesn't answer this question neither.

+For now we assume this app is custodial and thus **not verifiable**.